crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/packet-analyzers/README.md

 Modern packet analyzers support filtering (e.g., BPF syntax in tcpdump), decryption (for TLS/SSL traffic with the right keys), and statistical analysis (e.g., throughput, latency).
 Some packet analyzers, like Wireshark, provide deep protocol dissection, while others, like Zeek and Suricata, focus on behavioral analysis and intrusion detection.
 Whether used for network forensics, performance tuning, or security auditing, packet analyzers are indispensable for network engineers, cybersecurity professionals, and system administrators.

+* Become familiar with popular open source packet analyzers, their key features, and their common use cases

 ### **BPF (Berkeley Packet Filter) syntax in tcpdump**

 BPF is a highly efficient packet-filtering mechanism used by tools like `tcpdump`, Wireshark, and Linux's `libpcap` to capture only the network traffic that matches specific criteria.
 Instead of capturing all packets and filtering them later (which is resource-intensive), BPF applies filters at the kernel level, reducing CPU and memory usage.